COVID In Philadelphia: New Indoor Mask Mandate Among New Restrictions Issued To Combat Rising Cases

 “Getting vaccinated isn’t just a personal decision,” Bettigole said.
 “It’s a decision that affects all of us.”

-City officials say the new restrictions are medically necessary but measured to not further impact the economy.READ MORE: Trinity Health Systems, Owner Of 5 Tri-State Hospitals, To Require Employee Vaccination By September 21
+City officials say the new restrictions are medically necessary but measured to not further impact the economy.READ MORE: Man Killed, 3 Others Injured In Shooting At Olney Bar, Philadelphia Police Say

 Most city unions are expressing support.